-For me, being a new mom felt like I was suddenly floating on an inner tube in a horizonless sea of changing, naps, and feeding.
+I really felt lost as a new mom.
+I felt like I was floating on an inner tube in a sea of changing, naps, and feeding.
 Sometimes the waves would carry a friend nearby and we’d get so excited, reach out our hands and share stories – and then the current would bobble us in different directions again.

-In a way I feel grateful for my Cesarean because it required me to stay put on the bed with my baby for a good 8 weeks.
-Two of the most intense, sweet, and painful (literally my nipples were bleeding) months of my life.
+In a way I feel grateful for my Cesarean because it required me to stay put with my baby for a good 8 weeks.
+Those were two of the most intense, sweet, and painful (literally my nipples were bleeding) months of my life.